zlaval/action-monitor/Readme.md

 >
 >user / password: sa /sa

+#### Test

+---
+The application is covered with unit tests, and some integration test for representation purpose.

 #### Known issues

 ---
-* Queue names are hardcoded
+* Queue name is hardcoded.
-* Embedded database module's properties (like MQ connection) are hardcoded
+* Embedded database module's properties (like MQ connection) are hardcoded.
-* Embedded database module not reset JMS connection after MQ restart
+* Embedded database module not reset JMS connection after MQ restart.
-* E2E/ChaosMonkey etc tests are missing
+* E2E/ChaosMonkey etc tests are missing.

-//TODO replace with doc

-notes:

-embedded-db: set up db, table and trigger
-/h2-console
-jdbc:h2:~/appdb;AUTO_SERVER=TRUE
-sa/sa

-test with some style
-it test not complet, some sample database project tests not written